 The Kunsthalle building is considered a landmark of Bielefeld.
 It is located in the centre of East Westphalia, between Bielefeld’s old town and the foothills of the Teutoburg Forest.
 In front of the building, you can see the Neustaedter Marienkirche and the Sparrenburg in the distance.
 Built by Philip Johnson in 1968, the museum and exhibition house has been renovated since 2002 and, thanks to an initiative of the Förderkreis Kunsthalle Bielefeld e.V., is illuminated at night.

 The Kunsthalle Bielefeld is part of the Architecture Route Art Museums (Architekturroute Kunstmuseen).

-American architect Philip Johnson (1906-2005) supervised construction of the cube-shaped modern building of red sandstone between 1966 and 1968.
-It is the only European museum built by the Harvard graduate and former colleague of Mies van der Rohe, who also expanded the architectural department at New York’s Museum of Modern Art.
+Philip Johnson (1906-2005) built the cube-shaped, modern building of red Main sandstone from 1966 to 1968.
+It is the only European museum building by the American Harvard graduate and former collaborator of Mies van der Rohe, who established the architecture department at the New York Museum of Modern Art.